cnidaire/Master1_Internship/report.md

 ### Raw FASTQ Files

-The **FASTQ** format is a text file format used to store at the same time the biological sequences and the associated quality score.
+The FASTQ format is a text file format used to store at the same time the biological sequences and the associated quality score.
 It is the standard output given by high-throughput sequencers.
 The first stage is thus to import the Raw FASTQ files.
-In most cases, paired-end sequencing is used so the reads should be associated pairwise.
+Paired-end sequencing is used in most cases, hence the analyst has to associate the reads pairwise.

 ### Trim and Filter Reads

+This step aims to remove the sequencing errors and artifacts and to keep only high-quality sequences.
-Then using the plot of the quality score the analyst determines the trimming cut-offs (usually the lowest accepted quality score is 30), making sure that for each pair the forward and reverse sequences overlap by at least 20bp (base pairs) to enable DADA2 to successfully merge the two sequences.
+Using the plot of the quality score the analyst determines the trimming cut-offs (usually the lowest accepted quality score is 30), making sure that for each pair the forward and reverse sequences overlap by at least 20bp (base pairs).
+This will enable DADA2 to successfully merge the two sequences in a further step.

-This step helps to remove the sequencing errors and artifacts and to keep only high-quality sequences.

 ### Error Rate Estimation

 DADA2 builds an error model by learning the sequencing errors from the quality-filtered reads.
 The error model is then used to correct errors in the reads, improving the sequence accuracy.

-In general, for the error plot, the frequency of the errors rate decrease as the quality score increase.
+In general, for the error plot, the frequency of the errors rate decreases as the quality score increases.

-Then the analyst should check that the Error Frequency observed in the data fits the Expected Error rate predicted by the Q-score.
+Then the analyst should check that the error frequency observed in the data fits the expected error rate predicted by the Q-score.

 ![Error rate estimation in the **DUPE** dataset\label{error_rate}](img/error_rate.jpg)

-The graph in Figure \ref{error_rate} represents the frequency of all possible base transitions in the **DUPE** dataset.
-The black line is what we observe in the data, and the red line is what we expect from the Q score.
+To this end, I plotted the error frequency rates of the different base transitions of the **DUPE** dataset (see Figure \ref{error_rate}).
+The black line represents what we observe in the data, and the red line is what we expect from the Q-score.
+The fitting of these two curves varies from one base transition to another, however the precise analysis of these graphics is beyond the scope of this intership.

 ### Dereplicate Reads

-Condense the data by collapsing together all read encoding for the same sequence to reduce redundancy.
-It will speed up and simplify the computation.
+The analyst then needs to condense the data by collapsing together all reads encoding the same sequence to reduce redundancy.
+This will simplify and speed up the computation.

 ### Sample Inference with DADA2 Algorithm
-Test the null hypothesis that the sequence is too abundant in the sample to be solely explained by errors in the data set.
-Hence, a low p-value sequence can be considered as a real sequence that is not caused by random errors, and on the contrary, if the sequence has a high p-value it would likely be caused by errors and won't be kept.
-It is the last denoising step for the Reverse and forward reads.
+The next step consists in filtering out the artifacts generate by the PCR.
+To do that, the analyst tests the null hypothesis that the sequence is too abundant in the sample to be solely explained by errors in the data set.
+Hence, a low p-value sequence can be considered as a real sequence that is not caused by random errors.
+On the contrary, if the sequence has a high p-value it would likely be caused by errors and will not be kept.
+This is the last denoising step for the reverse and forward reads.

 ### Merge Reads